chijan-nh/LearningCoefficient-RLCT-ofNMF-usingGS/README.md

 # LearningCoefficient-RLCT-ofNMF-usingGS
-Numerical Experiment MATLAB Codes for calculating real log canonical threshold (Bayesian generalization error) for NMF using Gibbs sampling.
-This experiment had been carried out for [Hayashi, 2020].
+This is the numerical experimental Julia codes for calculating real log canonical threshold for NMF using Gibbs sampling.
+This experiment had been carried out for [Hayashi, 2020, Neural Networks].

 WIP.